 Hi, I am a new member and am glad I found this site.
 Perhaps someone can help me with a problem that I am having with my furnace.

 I live in Michigan and recently purchased a house.
-A deciding factor in the purchase was that a new furnace had been installed, albeit, it was in the attic.
+A deciding factor in the purchase of the house was that a new furnace had been installed, albeit, the furnace was in the attic.
 This attic furnace has been a problem.
 It creates ice dams on the roof and causes it to leak.
 I have been getting water inside the house because of this issue.
-The furnace was originally in the utility room, so now that the room is empty of a furnace, it is too cold to utilize.
+The furnace was originally in the utility room and was the heating source for that room.
+Now that the room is empty of a furnace, it is too cold to utilize in the winter.
 I have to run an electric heater to keep the room warm if I want to do any type of a project.
-Worst of all, the furnace runs constantly when the weather is cold, even though the thermostat never registers above 64 degrees.
-For the past few days the weather in Michigan has been frigid with tempertatures 10 degrees below zero when you factor in the wind chill.
+Worst of all, the furnace (forced air) runs constantly when the weather is cold, even though the thermostat never registers above 64 degrees.
+For the past few days the weather in Michigan has been frigid with tempertatures 10 - 20 degrees below zero when you factor in the wind chill.
 In frigid weather the house is extremely cold although the furnace is running, and running, and running and running.
 A few times I set the thermostat at 60 degrees just to stop the furnace from running.
+(I was thinking about what my energy bill would look like if the furnace kept running - nonstop.)
 Doing that proved to be a mistake because it was almost unbearably cold.
 My November and December heating bills were astronomical, and that was before the recent cold weather moved in!
-The attic furnace is horizonal, but I would like to have it moved back to the utility room, which was the original location for the furnace.
-(Originally there was a boiler furnace in the utility room.)
-Even though the current "new" furnace is low effeciency, I will need to keep it because right now, paying off the high energy bills has taken a priority.
+The house is a ranch and is 1,500 sq ft.
+The original furnace that was in the house was a boiler type.
+Central air conditioning has been installed in the house, so that is probably the reason that the furnace was switched to forced air.
+Why the furnace was placed in the attic is a mystery to me.
+The attic furnace is horizonal, but I would like to have it moved back to the first floor utility room.
+Even though the current "new" furnace is low effeciency, I will need to keep it because right now, paying off the high energy bills has taken a priority - not to mention the roof situation.
 There is not enough room to lay the furnace horizonally in the utility room.
 Can it be installed vertically.

 The house does not have a basement, but has a crawl space.
-The duct work for the furnace runs through the attic.
+The duct work for the furnace runs through the attic with the heat vents forcing air downward from the ceiling.
+The return air register is a whole house fan that is located in a hallway.
 Any advice you have would be helpful.